Hi, it will depend on your budget and what you want to do whilst in Dubai.

 Splurge and go to the Buddha Bar or similar

 March is a nice time to visit - not too hot and humid and cool at night.
-Bring a shawl/pashmina/cardigan (!) as the malls and restaurants can be verging on the very cold side! almost 9 years ago
+Bring a shawl/pashmina/cardigan (!) as the malls and restaurants can be verging on the very cold side! about 9 years ago

 hey guys, i'm desperatly need ur help asap!!
 I'm trying to prepare a visit to visit Dubai for 3 days by the end of February and do as much as i can .
 What are ur recommandations for a must do activities?? and is there a cheap stay that would be close to the different attractions.